Julia Grabher: 2023: Maiden WTA Tour final & major debut

-2024–25: Comeback from injury
+2024–26: Comeback from injury

-Six months after having surgery on her wrist, Grabher made her comeback to competitive action at the Antalya Challenger in March 2024, losing in the first round to Noma Noha Akugue in three sets.
+Six months after having surgery on her wrist, Grabher made her comeback to competitive action at the 2024 Antalya Challenger in March 2024, losing in the first round to Noma Noha Akugue in three sets.
 Using her protected ranking, she entered the 2024 US Open, but lost in the first round to qualifier Elena-Gabriela Ruse.

-Grabher won her second WTA 125 title in October 2025, claiming the trophy at the Florianópolis Open in Brazil, defeating Carole Monnet in the final.
-As a result, she returned to the top 100 for the first time since November 2023, at world No. 93.
+In October 2025, Grabher won her second WTA 125 title, claiming the trophy at the Florianópolis Open in Brazil, defeating Carole Monnet in the final.
+As a result, she returned to the top 100, for the first time since November 2023, on 29 October 2025 at world No. 93.

+Grabher reached the second round at the 2026 Australian Open, where she was eliminated by 31st seed Anna Kalinskaya, and the French Open where she retired due to illness, after losing the first set against sixth seed Amanda Anisimova.

+In July 2026, Grabher finished runner-up at the WTA 125 Kitzbühel Ladies Open, losing to fellow Austrian player Sinja Kraus in the final.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup, Hopman Cup, United Cup and Olympic Games are included in win–loss records.